Create a WordPress full backup: Database and files

 Managing Your Backups

-Once your setup is complete, you can manage your backups from the BackWPup settings.
-Here’s how you can keep your site’s data secure and easily manageable:
+Once your setup is complete, you can manage all your backups directly from the BackWPup settings.
+Here’s how each action works:

-Edit Backup Name: Use the pencil icon to rename your backup for better identification.
+Click the pencil icon to rename the backup for easier identification.

 Manual Backup